shivaselvamsaravanan/free-genai-bootcamp-2025/sentence-constructor/chatgpt-ai/prompt.md

 -the table should only include nouns,verbs ,adjectives.
---Do not provide particles in the vocabulary table, student needs to figure  out the correct particle to use -the table for vocabulary should only have 3 columns Japanese, Romaji,english
+--Do not provide particles in the vocabulary table, student needs to figure  out the correct particle to use -the table for vocabulary should only have 3 columns Japanese, Romaji,english -Ensure there are no repeats
+-if there exists more than 1 version of a word ,make sure that you show the most simpler one available .

 ### Sentence Structure
 - do not provide particles in the sentence structure .